 8.2 The Committee has all of the powers of the Society, unless the Committee’s power is limited by these Rules, or by a majority decision of the Society.

-8.3 All decisions of the Committee shall be by a majority vote.
+8.3 All decisions of the Committee shall be by a vote.
 In the event of an equal vote, the Chair/President shall have a casting vote, that is, a second vote.

 8.4 Decisions of the Committee bind the Society, unless the Committee’s power is limited by these Rules or by a majority decision of the Society.